 The Goovigen sport and recreation grounds in Stone Crescent offers great facilities, including powered and unpowered sites and hot showers for a small fee.
-Drop into the local pub for assistance.

-- The School of Arts houses Goovigen's pioneering history and is open by appointment - P: Gwen (07) 4996 5146 - Lake Victoria is 32 km (21min) via Biloela Duaringa Rd and the Burnett Hwy - Lake Pleasant is 6.4 km (11 min) via Lake Pleasant Rd and Goovigen Connection Rd - 10 km (8 min) to Jambin - Goovigen is the local Aboriginal word for Box Tree, a species of Eucalypt.
+- The School of Arts houses Goovigen's pioneering history and is open by appointment.
+For Bookings, phone Deisree on 0447 222 - Lake Victoria is 32 km (21min) via Biloela Duaringa Rd and the Burnett Hwy - Lake Pleasant is 6.4 km (11 min) via Lake Pleasant Rd and Goovigen Connection - 10 km (8 min) to Jambin - Goovigen is the local Aboriginal word for Box Tree, a species of Eucalypt.